blokhaus/near-community-blog-proto/.github/ISSUE_TEMPLATE/blog_submission.md

 submission: true
 ---

-Write your blog post in this area, replacing this txt.
+Write your blog post in this area, replacing this text.

 You can **drag and drop images right into this box**.
 GitHub will upload them and give you a working image URL.
-Up to three images are supported -- one for the featuredImage and two for use in your blog post.
+Up to three images are supported — one for the `featuredImage` and two for use in your blog post.

 Copy the image links into the frontmatter (for `featuredImage`) or into the post body, like this:

 ![Your description of the image goes here](https://github.com/user-attachments/assets/abc123-image-1)

 > ⚠️ Supported image types: `.png` and `.jpg` (other types may not be validated correctly)